-The department will continue to develop the centralised data management system, which is expected to provide users - including government departments, members of the public and academics - with an improved interface for accessing, retrieving, analysing and reporting on government performance information.
+The department will continue to develop the centralised data management system at a cost of R3.2 million over the MTEF period in the Evaluation, Research, Knowledge and Data Systems subprogramme.
+The system is expected to provide users, including government departments, members of the public and academics, with an improved interface for accessing, retrieving, analysing and reporting on government performance information.
 The system is envisaged to act as a knowledge hub to enable a greater understanding of the effectiveness of government interventions and their impact on society.